 Contact us to get started with hiring in Latin America

 Hiring staff in Latin America is difficult even for established businesses, for those just getting started, it can be their downfall.
 Without guidance, the thick-knit web of employment law is often enough to deter foreign businesses from setting up in Latin America.
 Employee benefit programs, profit-sharing schemes, mandatory annual pay increases, Christmas bonuses, and the 13-month salary are just a handful of complex and strict areas of labor law across the region.

 At Biz Latin Hub, we act as the Employer of Record for your staff located in overseas markets.
 While they’re laying the groundwork for your expansion, we’re taking care of their needs and requirements under local employment law.
 We operate across 15 countries, and are confident in our ability to find you the best-suited senior staff to ensure success in your commercial objectives.

-To avoid the headache, attract the best, and give the right support to your foreign employees, get in touch at [email protected] for customized expert employment services in Latin America.
+To avoid the headache, attract the best, and give the right support to your foreign employees, get in touch here at Biz Latin Hub for customized expert employment services in Latin America.

 The information provided here within should not be construed as formal guidance or advice.
 Please consult a professional for your specific situation.
 Information provided is for informative purposes only and may not capture all pertinent laws, standards, and best practices.
 The regulatory landscape is continually evolving; information mentioned may be outdated and/or could undergo changes.
 The interpretations presented are not official.
 Some sections are based on the interpretations or views of relevant authorities, but we cannot ensure that these perspectives will be supported in all professional settings.